ajoseph12/Recommendation-System/README.md

 Within the project I try and put in place various models which, based on the features of a user, predicts as to where he or she will contribute to a recommended project.

-To view this project in its html page please click the link below: http://rpubs.com/ajoseph/371399
+To view this project in its html page please click the link : http://rpubs.com/ajoseph/371399